Buying a tiny house through rent-to-buy scheme cheaper than renting a room in Auckland

 Most buyers set the houses up on family members' and friends' property, Salthouse told Stuff.

-Increasing numbers of Kiwis are now living big in a tiny houses.
+Increasing numbers of Kiwis are now living big in tiny houses.

 In January 2017 the Herald interviewed 32-year-old Aucklander Bryce Langston who had spent three years turning his dream of living free from rent, mortgage and utility bills into a reality.